-the voice is affected through this law; but the explanation appears to me too general and vague to throw much light on the various differences, with the exception of that of loudness, between ordinary speech and emotional speech, or singing.
 This remark holds good, whether we believe that the various qualities of the voice originated in speaking under the excitement of strong feelings, and that these qualities have subsequently been transferred to vocal music; or whether we believe, as I maintain, that the habit of uttering musical sounds was first developed, as a means of courtship, in the early progenitors of man, and thus became associated with the strongest emotions of which they were capable,-namely, ardent love, rivalry and triumph.
 That animals utter musical notes is familiar to every one, as we may daily hear in the singing of birds.
-It is a more remarkable fact that an ape, one of the Gibbons, produces an exact octave of musical sounds, ascending and descending the scale by half-tones; so that this monkey "alone of brute mam-" mals may be said to sing."
-3 From this fact, and from the analogy of other animals, I have been led to infer that the progenitors of man probably uttered musical tones, before they had acquired the power of articulate speech; and that consequently, when the voice is used under any strong emotion, it tends to assume, through the principle of association, a musical character.
-We can plainly perceive, with some of the lower animals, that the males employ their voices to 'The Descent of Man,' 1870, vol. ii, p.
-832. The world quoted are from Trofssor Yown.
-It has lately been above that some quotinged much lower in the scale than monkeys, namely Rodents, are able to produce correct musical lones : new the account of a singing Hesperomys, by the Rev. S. Lockwood, in the 'American Naturalist,' vol. v.
-December, 1871, p.
-761. 87 please the females, and that they themselves take pleasure in their own vocal utterances; but why particular sounds are uttered, and why these give pleasure cannot at present be explained.
+It is a more remarkable fact that an ape, one of the Gibbons, produces an exact octave of musical sounds, ascending and descending the scale by half-tones; so that this monkey "alone of brute mam-"mals may be said to sing."
+5 From this fact, and from the analogy of other animals, I have been led to infer that the progenitors of man probably uttered musical tones, before they had acquired the power of articulate speech; and that consequently, when the voice is used under any strong emotion, it tends to assume, through the principle of association, a musical character.
+We can plainly perceive, with some of the lower animals, that the males employ their voices to please the females, and that they themselves take pleasure in their own vocal utterances; but why particular sounds are uttered, and why these give pleasure cannot at present be explained.

+5 'The Descent of Man,' 1870, vol. ii. p.
+332. The words quoted are from Professor Owen.
+It has lately been shown that some quadrupeds

 That the pitch of the voice bears some relation to certain states of feeling is tolerably clear.
 A person gently complaining of ill-treatment, or slightly suffering, almost always speaks in a high-pitched voice.
-Dogs, when a little impatient, often make a high piping note through their noses, which at once strikes us as plaintive;4 but how difficult it is to know whether the sound is essentially plaintive, or only appears so in this particular case, from our having learnt by experience what it means!
-Rengger, states 5 that the monkeys (Cebus azaræ), which he kept in Paraguay, expressed astonishment by a half-piping, half-snarling noise; anger or impatience, by repeating the sound hu hu in a deeper, grunting voice; and fright or pain, by shrill screams.
-On the other hand, with mankind, deep groans and high piercing screams equally express an agony of pain.
-Laughter may be either high or low; so that, with adult men, as Haller long ago remarked, the sound partakes of the character of the vowels (as pronounced in German) O and A ; whilst with children and women, it has more of the character of E and I; and these latter vowel-sounds naturally have, as Helmholtz has shown, a higher pitch than the former ; yet both tones of laughter equally express enjoyment or amusement.
-In considering the mode in which vocal utterances express emotion, we are naturally led to inquire into Mr. Tylor ('Primitive Culture,' 1871, vol. i. p.
-166), in his discussion on this subject, alludes to the whining of the dog. \ 'Naturgeschichte der Sängethiere von Paraguay,' 1830, s.
-46. Quoted by Gratiolet, 'De la Physionomie,' 1865, p.
-115. CHAP.
-IV.
+Dogs, when a little impatient, often make a high piping note through their noses, which at once strikes us as plaintive; 6 but how difficult it is to know whether the sound is essentially plaintive, or only appears so in this particular case, from our having learnt by experience what it means!
+Rengger, states," that the monkeys (Cebus azaræ), which he kept in Paraguay, expressed astonishment by a half piping, half-snarling noise; anger or impatience, by repeating the sound hu hu in a deeper, grunting voice; and fright or pain, by shrill screams.
+On the other hand, with mankind, deep groans and high-piercing screams equally express much lower in the scale than monkeys, namely Rodents, are able to produce correct musical tones : see the account of a singing Hesperomys, by the Rev. S. Lockwood, in the 'American Naturalist,' vol. v.
+December, 1871, p.
+761.

+^{} Mr. Tylor ('Primitive Culture,' 1871, vol. i. p.
+166), in his discussion on this subject, alludes to the whining of the dog.

+[†] 'Naturgeschichte der Säugethiere von Paraguay,' 1830, p.
+46.